remotain/COVID-19/README.md

 This project provides an automated and interactive dashboard to monitor the worldwide evolution of the COVID-19 pandemic.

-The dashboard my be explored [here](https://aremoto.shinyapps.io/COVID19/).
+The dashboard may be explored [here](https://aremoto.shinyapps.io/COVID19/).

 ## Data source